Cowboy Stew is a really simple recipe to follow, especially if you have a Dutch Oven. Simple, nutritious, and warm.

 Cook for about 45 mins with the lid on until potatoes are soft, stirring every 5 mins, and rotate your oven as well (to avoid heat spots from the coals underneath).

 Moving a few coals to the top may help with cooking, though remember to lift the lid carefully to avoid ash going in when stirring.

 When it is nearly done, pop the kettle on.
 This isn't for a brew but for cleaning the oven.

-Serve out the stew, and pour the hot water into your oven (never add cold water to a hot oven), put the lid on and leave on the heat.
-You’ll then find cleaning the oven very easy, and if any did get burnt and stuck to the bottom, you should find that easier to remove.
+Serve the stew, pour the hot water into your oven (never add cold water to a hot oven), put the lid on and leave on the heat.
+You'll then find cleaning the oven very easy, and if any did get burnt and stuck to the bottom, you should find that easier to remove.